ibcl-anon/ibcl/README.md

 4. Enabled flexible model sizes in `zero_shot_model_locate.py`.

-5. Modified the instructions below accordingly.
+5. Modified the instructions below accordingly, with an example use case `example_split_cifar10.sh`.

 Next, we added a visualization script for the final results.
 Specifically,

 6. Added Python script `visualize_results.py` and modified the instructions accordingly.

+Finally, we added an alternative version that uses sublinear buffer growth.
+Specifically,

+7. Added scripts `fgcs_update_sublinear.py`, `zero_shot_model_locate_sublinear.py`.

+8. Reported the comparison between the linear growth version on Split CIFAR-10.

+9. Modified the instructions accordingly, with an example use case `example_split_cifar10_sublinear.sh`.

 ## Instructions of running our code